promptmike/github-learn-notes/github-foundations-part-1-of-2/07-manage-your-work-with-github-projects/unit-3-of-8-how-to-create-a-project.md

 ## Add issues and pull requests to your Project

 The ability to add issues and pull requests makes the new Projects very powerful
-> Projects is a powerful set of tools for organisations to creat, plan and track projects with intuitive UI, even adding specific issues and pull requests
+> Projects is a powerful set of tools for organisations to create, plan and track projects with intuitive UI, even adding specific issues and pull requests

 ### Add an existing issue and pull request